1977 (film)

-The film was later dubbed into Hindi as 1977: The History Re-Written in 2010.

 Plot

-The film begins at a fishing hamlet in Tamil Nadu where an elderly Rajashekar is worshipped as "God Father" by many.
+The film begins at a fishing hamlet in Tamil Nadu where an elderly Rajashekar is worshipped as a godfather by many.
 His amiable ways of living won him many friends.
 His son Vetrivel is an acclaimed scientist.
 He is received with gusto by the whole village after he returns winning awards from Central government.
 Unfortunately, a glance at a vernacular on a news report on Malaysia shocks Rajashekar, who immediately develops cardiac arrest and dies.

 Vetrivel learns of the incident and decides to unravel the mystery behind the death.
 He sets off to Malaysia.
 Vetrivel gets acquainted with a local reporter Inba, who falls for him.
 With her help, he finds out a disturbing truth about his father's life.
 Rajashekar is former police officer in Malaysia who falls to the conspiracy of a baddie and is arrested for no fault of his.
 Rajashekar eventually pays the price for being honest by losing his family and settles down in Tamil Nadu with his young son.

-In his quest to prove that his father is innocent, Vetrivel re-opens the case and gets the help of Chandhini a lawyer who is the daughter of erstwhile public prosecutor, Gaandivan, who argued against Rajashekar 30 years ago.
+In his quest to prove that his father is innocent, Vetrivel re-opens the case and gets the help of Chandhini, a lawyer who is the daughter of erstwhile public prosecutor, Gaandivan, who argued against Rajashekar 30 years ago.
 He also finds his mother in the process.
-The rest of the movie is all but how Vetrivel rewrites history, proves his father's innocence, and avenges the bad elements.
+The rest of the film is all but how Vetrivel rewrites history, proves his father's innocence, and avenges the bad elements.